Screen#

 set_cursor#

 Monospaced fonts have characters that are all the same width, making text placement consistent.
 In contrast, proportional fonts vary in character width, so some letters take up more space than others.
-However, regardless of which type is used, the set_cursor
+However, regardless of which type is used, set_cursor positions the cursor based on row and column size, not font style.
+The font size can be adjusted using set_font.

 Usage:robot.screen.set_cursor(row, column)